For family historians, census returns are a resource like no other.

 Under the 1920 Census Act, the 1921 census can’t be published online until over a hundred years have passed.

-However, it was announced last month that Findmypast has won the contract to publish the 1921 England and Wales census in January 2022.
+However, family history website Findmypast has won the contract to publish the 1921 England and Wales census in January 2022.

 We spoke to Pete Benton, director of population and policy operations at the Office for National Statistics, to find out more.

 What can family historians learn from the 1921 census?

 The first time we took a national census was in 1801 when the population of England and Wales was something like eight million people.
 At the time it was done to see whether we had enough fighting men for the Napoleonic Wars and whether we’d be able to feed ourselves, so we asked very broad stuff about agriculture and trade but not much more.
 1841 was the first to ask names like a modern census does.

 Now we ask questions about our health, our disabilities, about our ethnicity and our religion, because it’s all about understanding equality in the population and planning services.